Gerben Mulder

-Gerben Jan Mulder (born 25 April 1972 in Amsterdam), is a Dutch artist who is living in New York City and Rio de Janeiro.
+Gerben Mulder (born April 25, 1972, in Amsterdam), is a Dutch artist who lives between New York City and Rio de Janeiro.
 Mulder moved from the Netherlands to the United States in 1993.

 Biography

 During the course of his career as a fine artist, he has participated in exhibitions at many art venues worldwide.
-In the United States, Newman Popiashvili Gallery and Suite 106 Gallery, New York, NY; the Museum of Contemporary Art in Tucson, AZ; and the Roos Arts Gallery in Rosendale, NY.
-In Europe his artwork has been exhibited at the Kunst verein koelnberg, Galerie K4 and the Galerie Michael Janssen in Germany, Pippy houldsworth, London, UK, Galerie Anton Weller, Paris, France, the Galeria Fortes Vilaça in Brazil, and the Galerie Akinci and Frank Taal Galerie in the Netherlands.
+In the United States, his artwork has been exhibited at the Newman Popiashvili Gallery and Suite 106 Gallery, New York, NY; the Museum of Contemporary Art in Tucson, AZ; and the Roos Arts Gallery in Rosendale, NY.
+In Europe, his artwork has been exhibited at the Kunst Verein Koelnberg, Galerie K4 and the Galerie Michael Janssen in Germany, Pippy Houldsworth, London, UK, Galerie Anton Weller, Paris, France, the Galeria Fortes Vilaça in Brazil, and the Galerie Akinci and Frank Taal Galerie in the Netherlands.